WHAT IS IT?

 Down time of filler injections consist of swelling, possible bruising, and minor discomfort.
 Down time can last up to 2 weeks, but normally resolves within a few days.
 Ice and antihistamines can help speed up the process.

 Avoid strenuous activity for 24 hours after your injections as well as makeup to the treated area.

 - Fillers can be used as part of a complete facial rejuvenation approach with other anti-aging treatments, like Botox, laser treatments, Latisse and quality skincare products.

 - There have been cases where fillers have been inadvertently placed in a blood vessel, which can cause major problems like skin death or even blindness.
 This is why it is vital to know who is injecting your dermal filler.
-“If injecting dermal filler is not what someone does on a daily basis, walk away,” Haley says.
-“You don’t want more than you need.
-You don’t want filler to change the shape of your face, and you don’t want duck lips.”
+It is important to go to someone who is injecting filler on a daily basis and has proper, in depth training in the administration and complications of dermal filler.
+Our Nurse Practitioner injectors solely do injections on a day-to-day basis.

 FACTS ABOUT FILLERS

-- All dermal fillers that are hyaluronic acid (like Voluma) can be reversed.
+- All dermal fillers that are hyaluronic acid can be reversed.

 - Like with Botox, the needles are tiny, and injections come with minimal discomfort.

 - People who have a history of severe allergic reactions to lidocaine or hyaluronic acid (HA) cannot use this product.